An Essential Guide for New Airbnb Hosts [2026]

 Responsiveness

-Regardless of what level of hands-on you want to be, any good host should be extremely responsive during a guests’ stay, emergency or not.
+Regardless of what level of hands-on you want to be, any good host should be extremely responsive during a guest’s stay, emergency or not.
 Whether they can’t figure out the HDMI cord or just sliced their hand open on an avocado, you should be on-call 24/7.

-You’re Ready to List Your STR Property on the Platform
+You’re Ready to List Your STR Property

 Once you’ve got all your ducks in a row – but especially the short-term rental insurance policy – it’s finally time to do the fun stuff: list and prepare your soon-to-be Airbnb!
 It’s simple; an Airbnb listing is a hybrid of a real estate listing and a dating profile.
 You should: